 HM: Elitism makes you better because it makes you strive to be strong, and you hate weakness in yourself, and you hate weakness around you.
 And so that’s not pretentiousness because it’s not fake.

-But there comes a point where if you practice long enough, it doesn’t just become a kind of mechanical imitation of some exemplar, it becomes second nature.
+But there comes a point when, if you practice long enough, it is no longer a kind of mechanical imitation of an exemplar.
+It becomes second nature.
 It becomes you.
 It sinks in and dyes the very fabric of your soul.
 It becomes deeply habituated rather than something that’s just superficial, that you’re going through the motions of.
-And, that’s true with playing the piano or learning any other kind of skill.
+That’s true with playing the piano or learning any other kind of skill.
 At first, there’s a kind of mechanicalness to it, where you’re just going through the motions.
 You’re imitating others.
-And then, at a certain point, when it becomes fully internalized, suddenly the performance is coming from within you, rather than coming from you watching somebody else and following along with what they’re doing.
+Then, at a certain point, when it becomes fully internalized, suddenly the performance is coming from within you, rather than coming from you watching somebody else and following along with what they’re doing.
 And at that point, you have become the person that you were pretending to be.

-And I think that kind of pretentiousness is just a normal part of moral education, or practical education, including one’s tastes very broadly speaking, and what’s bad about pretentiousness is that a person might never go beyond that.
+I think that kind of pretentiousness is just a normal part of moral education, or practical education, including one’s tastes very broadly speaking, and what’s bad about pretentiousness is that a person might never go beyond that.
 They might always just be acting or always just be imitating; it’s never become fully internalized; it’s never really become them; it’s just a kind of inauthentic copying or mimicking or performance, perhaps because it doesn’t matter to them to be real.
-And this, I think, gets into a whole dimension of psychology that’s really interesting and kind of perilous, too, which is the concept of narcissism.
-[To be continued]